Mbeaucage9979/WARPredictiveAnalysis/README.md

 ** Known Areas of Improvement **
 Currently, the code requries a minimum of 100 plate appearances for players to be considered in the pedictions.
 I am aware of the fact that this unfairly filters out pitchers.
+Therefore, this code should be considered to only predict the WAR of positional players.